 The Europeana Research Community launched its first task force.
-It will investigate researchers' needs from a particular angle and through a wide-ranging inquiry.
-Find out more about its activities!
+It investigated researchers' needs from a particular angle and through a wide-ranging inquiry.

 The Europeana Research Community’s aim is to support professionals at cultural institutions to get a deeper understanding of researchers’ needs where they concern the use of digitised or born-digital cultural heritage and digital tools.
 In line with this aim, the task force will work on recommendations for the benefit of the Europeana Foundation and the Europeana Network Association, paying particular attention to the most used applied technologies for data acquisition and management, visualization and analysis in Research.